 Brupdate: No idea when the UK is leaving, but it could be #Broctober

 EU leaders are far from united on the issue.
 French President Emmanuel Macron wants the UK to accept a no-deal Brexit and leave immediately or face tough extension conditions, but German chancellor Angela Merkel has taken a softer view.
 What of the upcoming European parliamentary elections?
-May wants to capitalize on the current momentum and get her deal passed before May 22, but as we’ve seen over the last two years, anything’s possible when it comes to Brexit.
+May wants to capitalize on the current momentum and get her deal passed before 22 May, but as we’ve seen over the last three years, anything’s possible when it comes to Brexit.